-During the Apnea dive these two screens show the current dive depth and duration and they can be scrolled through by pressing the +/UP or -/DOWN buttons.
+During an immersion in Apnea mode these four screens show the current dive depth and duration as well as the current heart rate and skin temperature values and they can be scrolled through by pressing the +/ UP or -/DOWN buttons.

 NOTE: The dive depth displayed in large size in the middle part of the screen is shown with no decimal values rounded up or down, but the actual depth is always precisely saved and shown in the logbook with 0.1m/1ft accuracy.